gayeongpark/gayeongpark.github.io/_posts/2024-07-14-Active-Directory-Lab.md

     ![credentials](../assets/img/AD/Screenshot%202024-07-17%20at%2016.07.21.png)

-    Other kinds of relay attack
+    In another type of relay attack,

     I can gain a shell access by SMB client.

     Here are the processes.

     `ntlmrelayx.py –tf targets.txt –smb2support -i`

+    `tf` stands for target file

     ![accessingShell1](../assets/img/AD/Screenshot%202024-07-17%20at%2016.13.34.png)